Comparing Sliding and Double-Hung Windows

 Double-hung windows have more parts than sliding windows, so they’ll generally require more upkeep to prevent damage.
 The window tracks will need to be lubricated at least once per year to avoid jams.
 Weather stripping will also need to be updated regularly.

 Since double-hung windows require weather stripping, they’ll likely allow more air to leak out of your home than sliding windows.
 This can lower the efficiency of your home’s heating and cooling systems.
-To learn more about sliding or double-hung windows for your Denver home, contact Clearwater Windows today.
+To learn more about sliding or double-hung windows for your Denver home, contact Clearwater Exteriors today.